Vermont Treasury Cup Challenge

 Vermont Treasury Cup Challenge Sponsors

 The event is organized and promoted each year by the Vermont State Treasurer's Office.
 We gratefully acknowledge the event's financial underwriting by TD Bank Charitable Foundation.
 College savings account prizes are provided by the Vermont Student Assistance Corporation.
-Additional financial support is contributed by the Vermont Jump$tart Coalition and this year's student raffle prize, an iPad mini, was donated by Community National Bank.
+Additional financial support is contributed by the Vermont Jump$tart Coalition.
+The student grand prize is provided by Community National Bank.
 Thanks also to VSECU for providing $10 cash envelopes as raffle prizes for the 2016 competition.

 What Do Students & Teachers Think of the Challenge?